markcheret/footnotes/readme.txt

 7. Here you can see the **footnotes** Plugin at work.
 Isn't that plain beautiful?

 == Changelog ==

+= 1.6.2 =
+- Update: Changed the Preview tab
+- Bugfix: Html tags has been removed in the Reference container when the excerpt mode is enabled

 = 1.6.1 =
 - Update: Translations